Teamwork makes the deal work. (Or does it?)

 The assembly line structure breaks down your sales force into three or four groups.

-This structure allows your team to specialize and collaborate in a well-planned-out manner, but can create friction in the hand-offs.
-And it demands a lot of manpower.
+This structure allows your team to specialize and collaborate in a well-planned manner, but it can create friction in the hand-offs and demands a lot of manpower.

 The pod team structure creates tight-knit groups of team members, each with a different role.
 Each pod might involve 1(+) SDR, 1(+) AE, 1(+) CS rep—and so on—to build modular and flexible problem-solving powerhouses.

-However, there’s less specialization with this structure and less motivation for individual growth.
+However, this structure has less specialization and less motivation for individual growth.

-We have the right amount of salespeople to cover our leads, assigning new leads fairly across the team (so nobody feels short-changed).
-And we empower them for the entire sales process.
+We have the right number of salespeople to cover our leads, and we assign new leads fairly across the team (so nobody feels short-changed).
+And we empower them to do so for the entire sales process.

 This has worked for us for years, and it breeds a healthy culture built on trust and teamwork.